 Current Harris Centre funds include:

 - The Harris Centre – MMSB Waste Management Applied Research Fund provides up to $15,000 for research on solid waste management issues in Newfoundland and Labrador.
-The 2013-2014 fund is currently open.
-Applications are due by November 29, 2013.
-Apply now!
+[Currently Closed.]

 The Harris Centre is always seeking new sources of funding for applied research projects.
 If you have any suggestions for a new research fund, please let us know (email@example.com).